-As stated on the actual site, Incredible Types is 'a curated collection and showcase of outstanding typography and design from around the world'.
-Taken from 182 creatives from 36 different countries, Incredible Types features 166 pieces of type design to inspire you.
-The website has a stylish black and white design, each project coming to life in colour when selected.
+Incredible Types is 'a curated collection and showcase of outstanding typography and design from around the world'.
+Taken from 432 creatives from 51 different countries, Incredible Types features 426 pieces of type design to inspire you.
+The website has a stylish black and white design, with each project coming to life in colour when selected.

-Typefaces are something of an obsession at Copenhagen design agency e-Types, so they set up online type foundry Playtype.
-At this stylish website you can buy fonts and read news, as well as find out details on the Playtype store, a shop where customers can buy digital fonts in a physical space.
+Typefaces are something of an obsession at Copenhagen design agency e-Types, so the team set up online type foundry Playtype.
+At this stylish website you can buy fonts and read news, and there's also a handy typographer's glossary.

 I Love Typography was founded by British-born writer, publisher and graphic designer John Boardley.
 Now one the world's most popular fonts and typography blogs, ILT has amassed its huge following from the wealth of brilliant tips, training advice, news and interviews it features on the subject of type.

 Friends of Type is a type and lettering sketchblog run by Erik Marinovich, Aaron Carámbula, Jason Wong and Dennis Payongayong.
-A great resource, these four designers continually upload original typographic design and lettering.
+These four designers continually upload original typographic design and lettering.
 There's no messing about either, not a thumbnail in sight just pages full of huge, gorgeous images to inspire you.

-Fonts.com has a dedicated learning section, which provides useful and relevant information about the typographic arts.
-Here you can learn everything from the foundations of type and practical uses to numbers, signs and symbols and the fundamentals of type technology.
+Fonts.com has a dedicated learning section, which provides useful and relevant information about the typographic arts, although it is no longer updated as regularly as it once was.
+Here, you can learn everything from the foundations of type and practical uses to numbers, signs and symbols and the fundamentals of type technology.